Good Samaritan Protocol

-In an effort to ensure medical treatment or care is sought for students experiencing and/or supporting a peer in serious and immediate risk of harm due to intoxication and/or potential alcohol poisoning, the University has adopted this protocol.
+In an effort to ensure medical treatment or care is sought for students experiencing and/or supporting a peer in serious and immediate risk of harm due to intoxication, drug use and/or potential alcohol poisoning, the University has adopted this protocol.

 - An individual or group in situations resulting in serious physical injury or death.

 - An individual contacted by a law enforcement agency other than UAPD, unless that agency works for the University of Arizona.

 - An individual who is operating a motor vehicle under the influence of alcohol or drugs and attempting to seek medical treatment or care for an individual.

 - An individual or organization that has knowingly provided or facilitated the consumption of alcohol by under-age individuals.

 - An individual who has committed other criminal offenses in association with the alcohol or drug related incident.